-Neolithic pits, human remains and a stunning decorated stone – seasons 2014-2015
+Human remains, pits and a stunning decorated stone – seasons 2014-2015

-The fifth instalment in our series looking at how excavation at the Ness of Brodgar progressed – and ideas changed – over the years, through dig director Nick Card’s annual brief summaries for Archaeology Scotland’s Discovery and Excavation in Scotland.
+The fifth installment in our series looking at how excavation at the Ness of Brodgar progressed – and ideas changed – over the years, through dig director Nick Card’s annual brief summaries for Archaeology Scotland’s Discovery and Excavation in Scotland.

 Today it’s the turn of the 2014 and 2015 seasons.